jeffsp/SPOC/README.md

 # Design

 * Applications
+  * X, Y, and Z point coordinates use 64-bit double precision data types
-  * Always preserve point record ordering, except when the total number of point records changes
+  * Where possible, always preserve point record ordering
   * Implicit streaming support
     * Streaming is provided by anonymous and named pipes
-    * Point record ordering is always preserved
-    * LASlib does not support streaming
+    * LASlib does not support streaming, so LAS conversion applications do not stream
   * Avoid dependencies.
 Current dependencies are:
     * zlib for compression
     * OpenMP for parallelization
-    * laslib for las/spoc translation utilities
+    * LASLib for las/spoc translation utilities
   * This project is defined for Linux-based systems, including MAC OS and Windows Subsystem for Linux

 * API
   * STL conformance where appropriate
-  * Functional programming style: avoid OOP
+  * Functional programming style: OOP constructs require strong justification
-  * X, Y, and Z point coordinates use 64-bit double precision data types
-  * Point records are stored in a vector, and functions operate on point record vector indexes, rather than operating on the point records themselves, where possible
+  * Where possible, point records are stored in a vector, and functions manipulate point record vector indexes, rather than manipulating point records
-  * Most functions provide the strong exception guarantee by accepting only const reference parameters and returning either indexes into the input data or copies of the input data
+  * Most functions provide the strong exception guarantee by using call-by-const-reference or call-by-value and returning either indexes into the input data or copies of the input data
   * Linear complexity algorithms
     * Exception: Quantiles in `spoc_info`
     * Exception: Nearest neighbor is linear in number of neighbors, not